nikitavoloboev/data/programming-languages/rust/rust.md

 - [Rerast](https://github.com/google/rerast) - Tool for transforming Rust code using rules.
 - [Rust Runtime for AWS Lambda](https://github.com/awslabs/aws-lambda-rust-runtime) - Makes it easy to run AWS Lambda Functions written in Rust.
 - [cargo-inspect](https://github.com/mre/cargo-inspect/) - What is Rust doing behind the scenes?
+- [Scale By The Bay 2018: Bryan Cantrill, Rust and Other Interesting Things](https://www.youtube.com/watch?v=2wZ1pCpJUIM) - Good talk on importance of values in programming languages.